alanramponi/recommEngine/README.md

   - **clustering**: contains all the scripts to compute the clustering algorithms
   - **collaborative_filtering**: contains all the scripts to compute the collaborative filtering algorithms
   - **text_based**: contains all the scripts to compute the text based algorithms
-  - **map_reduce_tfidf**: contains all the scripts for the parallel MapReduce version of the text based algorithm
+  - **map_reduce_tfidf**: contains all the scripts to compute the parallel MapReduce version of the text based algorithm
 - **data/**: contains useful datasets for testing purpouses
   - **k-fold**: contains all the parsed training and test sets text files, for each experiment k
 - **test/**: output some obtained testing stuff